Anand-Keshari-007/Object-Recognition-System/README.md

 3.  keras         ---> ("run command--  pip install keras")
 4.  numpy         ---> ("run command--  pip install numpy")
 5.  pickle        ---> ("run command--  pip install pickle")

+Then download the zip file of the repository and unzip it then open commond prompt at the location where you unzipped the project and run command ("python manage.py runserver")